Out of Eden: Mainstream Success

 Their third album, the acclaimed No Turning Back, was released in 1999.
 Released in 2002, their fourth and best-selling Gotee album, This Is Your Life, entered the Billboard 200, peaking at No. 178.
 The album tied for "Urban Album of the Year" at the Dove Awards of 2003, with a song from the album, "Meditate" going on to win the award "Urban Recorded Song of the Year".
 The album was also nominated for a Stellar Award.

 Another two years went by before the up-tempo album Love, Peace & Happiness was released.
 This album was nominated for Dove Awards in the Urban Gospel Album of the Year category and Urban Gospel Song of the Year category for the song "Soldiers".

 In early 2005, Out of Eden presented an a cappella version of an old hymn at a "Focus on the Family" chapel service, receiving a standing ovation.
 Struck by the response to the hymn and the power of the lyrics, they decided to explore a new side of their musical talents and released a CD of remakes of classic hymns titled Hymns.
 The album was nominated for a 2006 Grammy award in the Best Pop/Contemporary Gospel Album category.

 In June 2006, the group announced that they would disband after the release of their greatest hits album titled The Hits.

+Return to Performing

+On September 18, 2024, the band announced through their Instagram page that they would be returning, with announcements to come about future plans.
+On October 4, they released the EP "Lovely Day 3.0" under DARE Records.